tameTNT/lucahuelle-wjecgce-compsci-unit5/README.md

 C:\Users>cd "\path\to\this\dir"
 ```

 Then run the following command to create the venv for the project.
-This will automatically install
+This will automatically install all required
-all required dependencies and make the venv easier to clean up after use.
+dependencies and make the venv easier to clean up after use.

-_NB: Please make sure that **at least Python 3.8** is installed on your system before running this
+_NB: Please make sure that **at least Python 3.8** is installed on your system before running this command_
-command_

 ```cmd
 C:\Users\path\to\this\dir>pipenv shell
 ```

+### Additional notes on .run files

+A `.run\` directory is included within the project's files.
+These can be used in JetBrains' IDEs (including PyCharm),
+after setting up the venv, to automatically execute the `main.py` file with certain command line arguments.
+They can
+therefore be ignored for typical use and are merely included for reference/further testing.

 ## Typical Usage

-To run the application, execute the following command _within the created venv_ (which should
+To run the application, execute the following command _within the created venv_ (which should already by running from
-already by running from the previous section).
+the previous section).

 _NB: Your venv name may be different from 'gce-unit-5'_